 Authentication and authorization with OAuth 2.0

-OAuth provides to clients a "secure delegated access" to server resources on behalf of a resource owner.
-It specifies a process for resource owners to authorize third-party access to their server resources without sharing their credentials.
+OP APIs use authentication and authorization flows based on OAuth and OpenID Connect.
+OAuth provides clients with "secure delegated access" to server resources on behalf of a resource owner, allowing resource owners (e.g. end users) to authorize third-party access to their resources without sharing or exposing their credentials.

-Allways store your api keys and secrets in secure way!
+Always store your API keys and secrets securely!